 - Lalasa, the maid Keladry hires in Protector of the Small, is extremely timid around men and comments darkly that while Kel's page friends are fine now, when they grow up is a different story.
 This is because she's routinely harassed by higher-ranking servant men and nobles, not to mention being raped by her brother and seeing the women in her family suffer Domestic Abuse.
 Her uncle Gower is an exception, being the only man who's nice and caring towards her.

 - Nellie Semphroch, a restaurateur in the Timeline-191 series by Harry Turtledove, dislikes and distrusts all men for most of the series.
 While her backstory lends some sympathy to her mindset (she was forced to work as a prostitute to make ends meet, and it's heavily implied her daughter was born of rape), the books do point out that hating 50% of the world's population is an extreme view.
 Her opinion softens over time, and she ends up being Happily Married to a cobbler who'd employed her as a spy during this timeline's version of The Great War.

 - In River of Teeth, the reason Adelia does not like men is never explained.
 She claims to not need a husband and to only have slept with Cal because she wanted a baby.
 She refuses to even entertain the fact that said baby may turn out to be a boy, and points out that maybe, just maybe, her little girl could have a second mother in the future, but if not, that's just as well.

 Live Action TV

-Anya on Buffy the Vampire Slayer is, or at least claims to be, this trope.
-Her relationship with Xander, a known male, tones down this behavior quite quickly.
-She still fits during her times as a vengeance demon, though.
+- Anya on Buffy the Vampire Slayer is, or at least claims to be, the embodiment of this trope.
+Her relationship with Xander, a known male, tones this behavior down quite quickly.
+The trope still fits during her times as a vengeance demon, though.

 D'Hoffryn: Help wronged women punish evil men.